-“Love & Marriage: Huntsville” centers around the lives of three high-powered African-American couples who come together to revitalize the thriving city of Huntsville, Alabama through their joint real estate venture – The Comeback Group.
+“Love & Marriage: Huntsville” follows the lives of three successful and powerful couples in the thriving city of Huntsville, Alabama.

 Chef Connie “Lovely” Jackson is a Chicago native who’s known for festive foods that are both tasty and gorgeous, using edible flowers, gold leaf and other touches of elegance on her signature dishes.

 The families on Christmas Street have been busy with their day-to-day lives that they lose sight of the importance of family during the holiday season.